Skip to content

 • Don't parse the human-readable message — there isn't one.
 Parse the JSON fields.

 • Don't rely on log line ordering across pods or replicas.
-Correlate by request_id.
+Correlate by request ID, not by sequence.

-• Don't alert on matched_rules IDs — these come from the underlying rule set and can change between Barbacana releases.
-Alert on matched_protections names, which are stable.
+• Don't alert on rule IDsfirewall_rule.match_details (OCSF) or rule.reference (ECS) come from the underlying rule set and can change between Barbacana releases.
+Alert on the protection names (attacks[].name in OCSF, rule.name in ECS, or barbacana.matched_protections on either format), which are stable.